farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 This guide will cover how you can create and organize your Scenes inside Fari.

-## What are Scenes used for ?
+## What are Scenes used for?

-When you play tabletop RPGs in real life, each scene will probably consists of a bunch of index cards laid out all over a table.
+When you play tabletop RPGs in real life, each scene will probably consist of a bunch of index cards laid out all over a table.

-Those cards will probably be of different colors, have text, numbers and checkboxes doodled all over them.
+Those cards will probably be of different colors, have text, numbers, and checkboxes doodled all over them.

 Fari Scenes are organized exactly like that.
 Each scene is a board which you can use to add index cards on!

 ![Scene Example](https://gyazo.com/fa2315a4dcbb0dd7bafdcf8bbb50b0af.png)

-> ### What kind of content can I add on index cards ?
+> ### What kind of content can I add to index cards?
 >
-> To make index cards as versatile as possible, Fari leverages the building blocks framework used by the character sheets to let you add any type of content you want to index card.
+> To make index cards as versatile as possible, Fari leverages the building blocks framework used by the character sheets to let you add any type of content you want to index cards.
 >
 > \> **Read more about the different building blocks you can use [here](/fari-wiki/managing-characters?goTo=blocks)**

 ## Public and Private Index Cards

-Each scene support two types of index cards: **Public** and **Private**.
+Each scene supports two types of index cards: **Public** and **Private**.

 **Public** cards are things you want everyone at your table to see.
 While the **Private** cards are only going to be visible to the game master!